 We issue this call to get your input in the development of the program.
-Your ideas inform the conference program so the program is created and built to meet your needs.
+Your proposals make up a large percentage of the conference program so the program is created and built to meet your needs.
 Through the call we also hope to surface topics for the conference around which there is a lot of energy and curiosity.

-After the Call for Ideas, a committee of members and staff carefully review and discuss all suggested topics through the lens of what we think will resonate most with our diverse conference participants and be best suited for a conference session.
+After the call for sessions, the Programs & Services Committee carefully reviews and discusses suggested sessions through the lens of what we think will resonate most with our diverse conference participants and be best suited for a conference session according to criteria set out in the call for sessions.

-Exponent Philanthropy staff then dig in to curate the conference program to include any topics that may have not come in through the call and to be sure there are sessions for people in different roles in philanthropy (such as those new to philanthropy and seasoned grantmakers, for donors and trustees and sole staffers).
+Exponent Philanthropy staff curate the remainder of the conference program to include topics that may have not come in through the call and to be sure there are sessions for people in different roles in philanthropy (such as those new to philanthropy and seasoned grantmakers, for donors and trustees and sole staffers).

-The CONNECT conference is curated internally and we do not offer a Call for Ideas nor a Call for Proposals.
-That said, staff select topics that reflect member and sector interests, suggestions gleaned from National Conference evaluations, and themes conducive to longer sessions and deeper learning experiences.
+The CONNECT conference is curated internally and we do not offer a call for sessions.
+Exponent Philanthropy staff use their knowledge of the needs of our audience to select topics that reflect member and sector interests, suggestions gleaned from National Conference evaluations, and themes conducive to longer sessions and deeper learning experiences.

 Exponent Philanthropy conferences, webinars, and in-person programs have a 20+ year tradition of engaging both members and constituents to serve as faculty.
 We do our best to ensure we have diverse voices speaking at our events to connect our members to multidimensional expertise.
 We do not offer a call for speakers for our programs.